patrickbwarren/transam-triton/README.md

 `galaxian.tri` (tape header `GALAXIAN`) - hand-coded [Galaxian](https://en.wikipedia.org/wiki/Galaxian)
 clone.
 Keys: 1 - left; 2 - stop; 3 - right; spacebar - fire.
 Enjoy!

-Note the tape header format is incorporated into these files: 64 line feeds (ASCII `0A`), followed by the title (in ASCII), a space, and the END OF TRANSMISSION marker (ASCII `04` or ctrl-D).
+Note the tape header format is incorporated into these files: 64 ASCII carriage return markers (`0D`, or ctrl-M), followed by the title (in ASCII), followed by an ASCII space (`20`), and followed by the ASCII END OF TRANSMISSION marker (`04`, or ctrl-D).
 After this header, the rest of the bytes read from `TAPE` are loaded into memory starting from address 1600.
 The first two bytes at 1600 are conventionally used to indicate the end point for tape storage, so the usual entry point is the address 1602.

 ### TriMCC minilanguage